cabforum/servercert/docs/EVG.md

 # 13. Certificate Revocation and Status Checking

 The requirements in Section 4.9 of the Baseline Requirements apply equally to EV Certificates.
-However, CAs MUST  ensure that CRLs for an EV Certificate chain can be downloaded in no more than three (3) seconds over an analog telephone line under normal network conditions.

 # 14. Employee and third party issues